dweeezil/duo_auth/README.md

 =======
 Author: Alexios Polychronopoulos - Wrote duo_auth for Roundcube.

 Author: Leonardo Mariño-Ramírez - Updated the plugin for compatibility with Roundcube 1.3.0.
-Please send any feedback or bug reports to @leonardomarino